 Dependability evaluation may be carried out through either measuring or considering the system’s models.
 However, in many situations modeling is the method of choice either because the system might not yet exist or due to the inherent complexity of creating specific scenarios under which the system should be evaluated.

-According to the Brazilian Law number 9.991, the energy power companies must annually apply at least 1% of their operation profits in R&D to the Brazilian electric sector.
-The Brazilian Electric System National Operator (ONS) started its activities 1998 aiming controlling the transmission grid throughout the country.
+According to the Brazilian Law number 9.991, the energy power companies must annually apply at least 1% of their operating profits in R&D to the Brazilian electric sector.
+The Brazilian Electric System National Operator (ONS) started its activities in 1998 aiming to control the transmission grid throughout the country.
 Among the ONS’s assignments, we may highlight the grid enhancement and transmission system control as well as monitoring energy quality levels supplied by the power companies.
 The Electric Energy Service Regulation Agency (ANEEL) is an autonomous entity associated to Energy Ministry that regulates and appraises the Brazilian electric energy generation, transmission, distribution, and selling as well as is responsible for conflict mediation between interested agents.
 The ANEEL has defined 99.98% as the minimal availability service level that energy companies should provide to their customers.